Every fan knows the tremendous effects of music and the power it can have over both thoughts and emotions.

 7. Seeing happy faces

-Music may make you feel different, but as little as 15 seconds of music can change the way you judge the emotions on other people’s faces as well.
+One of the effects of music is that it can make you feel different, but as little as 15 seconds of music can change the way you judge the emotions on other people’s faces as well.

 A study by Logeswaran et al. (2009) found that a quick blast of happy music made participants perceive other’s faces as happier.
 The same was true for a snatch of sad music.
 The biggest effect was seen when people looked at faces with a neutral expression.

 In other words: people projected the mood of the music they were listening to onto other people’s faces.